Egyptian Revival architecture: Later revivals

-The expeditions that eventually led to the discovery in 1922 of the treasure of Tutankhamun's's tomb by archaeologist Howard Carter resulted in a 20th-century revival.
+The expeditions that eventually led to the discovery in 1922 of Tutankhamun's tomb by archaeologist Howard Carter resulted in a 20th-century revival.
 The revival during the 1920s is sometimes considered to be part of the Art Deco style.
-This phase gave birth to the Egyptian theatre movement, largely confined to the United States.
+This phase gave birth to the Egyptian Theatre movement, largely confined to the United States.
 The Egyptian Revival decorative arts style was present in furniture and other household objects, as well as in architecture.